Alan-McKenna/Alan-McKenna/README.md

 I'm [Alan](#), a software engineer that loves Go and improving software practices in teams.

 Got any spare time?
 Luckily for you I've been writting my thoughts down here.
-So you too can now spend endless hours reading through my ~~dull~~ content.
+So you too can now spend endless hours reading through my content.
+Yayy?

-~~Yayy!
-Yet another opinionated software engineer that thinks the sun shines out his...~~.

 📊 **This Week I Spent My Time On:**